jodli/Vereinsknete/README.md

 - Rust (1.70+) and Cargo
 - Node.js (18+) and npm
 - SQLite and libsqlite3-dev
-- Diesel CLI: `cargo install diesel_cli --no-default-features --features sqlite`
+- Diesel CLI (optional, only needed for creating new migrations): `cargo install diesel_cli --no-default-features --features sqlite`

 ### Development Setup